projectsveltos/.github/profile/README.md

 Sveltos allows you to represent add-ons and applications as templates.
 Before deploying to managed clusters, Sveltos instantiates these templates.
 Sveltos can gather the information required to instantiate the templates from either the management cluster or the managed clusters themselves.
 This enables you to use the same add-on configuration across all of your clusters, while still allowing for some variation, such as different add-on configuration values.
 In other words, Sveltos lets you define add-ons and applications in a reusable way.
 You can then deploy these definitions to multiple clusters, with minor adjustments as needed.
 This can save you a lot of time and effort, especially if you manage a large number of clusters.

 Sveltos provides precise control over add-on deployment order.
-Add-ons within a ClusterProfile are deployed in the exact order they appear, ensuring a predictable and controlled rollout.
+Add-ons within a Profile/ClusterProfile are deployed in the exact order they appear, ensuring a predictable and controlled rollout.
 Furthermore, ClusterProfiles can depend on others, guaranteeing that dependent add-ons only deploy after their dependencies are fully operational.
 Finally Sveltos' event-driven framework offers additional flexibility.
 This framework allows for deploying add-ons and applications in response to specific events, enabling dynamic and adaptable deployments based on your needs.

 With its sharding strategy, Sveltos can manage hundreds of managed clusters and applications by distributing the load across multiple instances of Sveltos controllers.
 To achieve this, add the annotation sharding.projectsveltos.io/key to managed clusters.